Biases in prime factorizations and Liouville functions for arithmetic progressions: Introduction

-Moreover, we show that when $r\neq \varphi(q)/2$, and $(a_i,q)=1$, the behaviour of $\lambda(n;q,a_1,\dots,a_r)$ is determined.
+Moreover, we show in the next theorem that when $r\neq \varphi(q)/2$, and $(a_i,q)=1$, the behaviour of $\lambda(n;q,a_1,\dots,a_r)$ is determined.
 Otherwise, the behaviour of $\lambda(n;q,a_1,\dots,a_r)$ seems more difficult to describe precisely, and in this case it is interesting to ask the same question as P\'olya did for $\lambda(n)$.
-For example, with modulus 5 we observe as in Figure 3, that except for the character-like function and its complement, the partial sums tend to fluctuate with a positive bias, except for $\lambda(n;5,1,2),$ which already changes sign for small $x$.
+For example, with modulus 5 we observe as in Figure 2, that except for the character-like function and its complement, the partial sums tend to fluctuate with a positive bias, except for $\lambda(n;5,1,2),$ which already changes sign for small $x$.
 The remaining three remain positive up to $x\leq 10^7$, which leads us to ask whether they eventually change sign.
-(See Problem \ref{prob}.)